www-splitcells-net/net.splitcells.network.community/src/main/md/net/splitcells/network/community/cooperation-and-symbiosis/2023-12-30-make-projekt-advertisable.md

     * [ ] Correct file name of `school-course-scheduling-problem.txt` according to its content.
     * [ ] Re enable `SolutionCalculatorTest#testDemonstrationExample()`.+
       Consider `ColloquiumPlanningTest` for inspirations.
+    * [ ] Limit size of text editor regardless of its content.
+    * [ ] Limit size of Tabulator tables regardless of its content.
+Use paging.
 * [ ] Implement school course scheduling.
 * [ ] Implement sport lesson assignments.